-- Almost 41 per cent of British footie fans tend to watch their team's televised games at the pub, with the average spend per match equating to £30 for food and drinks
+- Almost 41 per cent of British Football fans tend to watch their team's televised games at the pub, with the average spend per match equating to £30 for food and drinks

 - Home comforts: Nearly 87 per cent watch games from their sofa, with broadband costs and bought-in drinks and snacks adding up to £19.20 per match

-- Priciest Premiership team: Research into the number of Premiership Games televised this season has worked out how much fans would've spent so far at the pub versus at home
+- Priciest Premiership team: research into the amount of Premiership Games that have been televised this season has worked out how much fans would've spent so far at the pub versus at home

-- At the other end of the spectrum, watching their team's five televised matches would've cost Watford fans £165.50 at the pub, but just £107.00 at home
+- At the other end of the spectrum, watching the 7 televised matches would've cost Swansea fans £181.30 at the pub, but just £90.30 at home

 When asked how often they watched their team's televised matches, more than a quarter (26 per cent) stated 'every match', with a further 38 per cent claiming they watched 'almost every match'.
-As for where they watch it, 87 per cent of fans said they did so at home, 41 per cent watch games from the pub, and 24 per cent enjoy them from a friend's home.
+In terms of the most likely places where matches tend to be watched, 87 per cent of fans said they did so at home, with 41 per cent watching games from the pub and 24 per cent enjoying games from a friend's home.

-Of those who watched games from home, the average amount of money spent on drinks, food, and their broadband/TV package costs per game emerged as £19.20 across the UK, while the typical amount spent during a match viewed at the pub (again, on food and drinks) was revealed to be £30.00.
+Of those who watched games from home, the average amount of money spent on drinks, food and broadband/ TV package costs per game emerged as £19.20 across the UK, with the typical amount spent during a match viewed at the pub (again, on food and drinks) was revealed to be £30.00.

-Researchers were also able to delve even further into the average amount spent by fans of each Premier League Football team, and found that the amount of money spent during matches at the pub and at home could differentiate depending on which club they support.
+Researchers were also able to delve even further into the average amount spent by fans of each Premier League Football team, to see how the amount of money spent during matches at the pub and at home could differentiate depending on club supported.

-Taking these specific team-based findings, as well as the number of televised matches so far this season for each club into account, broadbandchoices could calculate the cost of a football season ticket to the pub, and compare the price difference of watching each game from home.
+Taking these specific team-based findings, as well as the number of televised matches so far this season (up to March 17th, 2018) for each club into account, the cost of a football season ticket to the pub was calculated, in order to compare the price difference of watching each game from home.

 3 Priciest 'Pub Season Ticket' Costs